 Looking at how easy this tasking was completed – it’s quite clear that all the work that had been done on previous MRP’s really paid off!
 The hatch was installed very quickly and very efficiently with minimal if any problems.

 In case I forget - as you can see, we didn’t install ordinary aircraft windows.
 We were able to get a fair amount of aircraft grade aluminum and then we trimmed it down to fit in the windows.
 After that, we were able to trim down cardboard to put behind the aluminum as to provide some thickness.
 Then, we put metal tape outside the windows.
-Granted, we’re not going to stop the weather from coming into the B18 – but, we’re sure going to slow it down!
+So, it would be natural to ask the question - Why are we going to such detail with regards to closing in the airframe?
+Great question!
+Not only were we concerned about the weather, but Kenora Airport is an active airport (unlike Reddit), and we wanted to make sure that she would be secured enough to put on the active ramp.
+Granted, we’re not going to fully stop either the weather (or anyone/thing) from coming into the B18 – but, we’re sure going to slow it down!

 24 Aug 17: